gaurangsinha/m4ke/README.md

 # m4ke
-Basic static site generator using m4, make and bash
+With static site generators getting complex, m4ke is an extremely simple generator using easily accessible tools like `make` and `m4`.

 ### Usage
 ```